wellspringcp/wellspring/07-military/07-1-military.md

 - Private property law.
 - Military isolationism.

 Additionally, merely existing as a political entity which does not conform to these **in practice (not merely on paper)** does not suffice for being nominated and/or declared an `IHPE`.
-Such a political entity must specifically pose either a distant, or a clear and present threat to the persons and private property of `WS` residents. `WS` residents should be vigilant in ensuring that this list of core criteria changed only after very well reasoned deliberation.
+Such a political entity must specifically pose either a distant, or a clear and present threat to the persons and private property of `WS` residents. `WS` residents should be vigilant in ensuring that this list of core criteria is changed only after very well reasoned deliberation.

 ## War supply routes and logistics